mikoloxtra/marvelous-sage-059e1/content/pages/payment.md

           While 2-3 days for orders outside the west.
       - question: Do I need an electrician to install my inverter?
         answer: >-
           No you do not.
-The Portable Power Station is easy to use and does not require electrical wiring
+The Portable Power Station is easy to use and does not require electrical wiring.
 seo:
   title: Payment
   description: This is the payment page